lakshaytalkstomachines/portableSiri/README.md

-# portableSiri
+# PortableSiri

-A case Homepod that makes Siri in HomePod portable.
+A case for Homepod that makes Siri in HomePod portable.
+This 3D under case would be base for Apple Homepod and hold battery pack to power Homepod.